 THE BIGHORN DECEIT: A soldier who befriends Custer follows disingenuous orders to the Little Bighorn.
 A FINALIST IN THE 2020 CREATIVE WORLDS AWARD COMPETITION.

 AWAKENED: In 1503 Greece a cowardly Janissary Turk soldier falls for a Sultan's slave.
 They are killed trying to escape and he returns as vrykolakas—vampire.
 She follows him in spiritual form to help him learn to fight his thirst.
-NOW AVAILABLE AT AMAZON - a new way to read a short story, in script form.
-Try it!
-If this is successful I can put others there as well.

 DEAD MAN'S PASS: A cattle drive composed of a variety of immigrants sets out to unhaunt a canyon pass where other drovers have met their fate.
 When they are joined by a man cursed to go through a third time, the Indian drover must find a way to share his secret.

 IF IT RAINS IN PARIS: scheduled to turn into a novel, this follows the adventures of a mother, her daughter and granddaughter on a trip to Europe, in an attempt to bond and heal old wounds.
 Based on a true story.
-SUBMITTED TO NETFLIX IN THEIR OPEN VIEWING WINDOW IN 2020.